macacajs/macacajs.github.io/_i18n/en/coverage.md

 }
 ```

-Execute `collect2ExecFile` to generate `.exec` file, which include the coverage data.
+Then use the Jacoco provided collection method `collect2ExecFile` to generate the `.exec` file, which contains the coverage data, by reflection.

 ```java
 public static void collect2ExecFile(boolean isNew) {